 Uber’s current CEO Dara Khosrowshahi has his work cut out for him, and he knows that trust is one of his top priorities.

-This Inc article says: “By admitting to his understandable terror with eight simple words—I have to tell you I am scared—Khosrowshahi expresses just the sort of vulnerability that kills shame and allows a team to trust that if they also experience failure and fear..., their leader will understand and support them.”
+In In Just 8 Words, Uber's New CEO Gave a Master Class in Leadership, Inc says: “By admitting to his understandable terror with eight simple words—I have to tell you I am scared—Khosrowshahi expresses just the sort of vulnerability that kills shame and allows a team to trust that if they also experience failure and fear..., their leader will understand and support them.”

 Google’s research supports vulnerability as an element of developing trust.